sujith0408/az-104-interviewquestions/README.md

 OS Disk
 OS Disk & Data Disks

-ADE uses Bitlocker for windows and DMCrypt for Linux
+ADE uses Bitlocker for windows and DM-Crypt for Linux

 ADE cannot be used with CMK, it can only be used with Platform managed keys.